newanimeshows/new-working-bot/README.md

 * `ADMINS` Optional: A space separated list of user_ids of Admins, they can only create links
 * `START_MESSAGE` Optional: start message of bot, use HTML and <a href='https://github.com/JishuDeveloper/File-Sharing-Premium-Bot/blob/main/README.md#start_message'>fillings</a>
 * `FORCE_SUB_MESSAGE`Optional:Force sub message of bot, use HTML and Fillings
+* `FORCE_SUB_CHANNEL1` Optional: ForceSub Channel 1 ID, leave 0 if you want disable force sub
-* `FORCE_SUB_CHANNEL` Optional: ForceSub Channel ID, leave 0 if you want disable force sub
+* `FORCE_SUB_CHANNEL2` Optional: ForceSub Channel 2 ID, leave 0 if you want disable force sub
 * `PROTECT_CONTENT` Optional: True if you need to prevent files from forwarding